advocations/skype/Skype/UCWA/joinOnlineMeeting_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 joinOnlineMeeting enables an application to join an already scheduled online meeting using the assigned meeting URI.
-Use [myOnlineMeetings](myOnlineMeetings_ref.md) to schedule, retrieve, or update an online meeting.
-Note that if no onlineMeetingUri is supplied, the user will join a newly created [onlineMeeting](onlineMeeting_ref.md).
+Use [myOnlineMeetings (UCWA)](myOnlineMeetings_ref.md) to schedule, retrieve, or update an online meeting.
+Note that if no onlineMeetingUri is supplied, the user will join a newly created[onlineMeeting (UCWA)](onlineMeeting_ref.md).

 ### Properties